 - 2Range, battery & chargingThe Mercedes EQC is competitive with its key rivals in terms of range, although a Tesla Model X will go further

-- 3Running costs - currently readingThe Mercedes EQC is competitively priced, both in terms of on-the-road pricing and finance offers
+- 3Running costs & insurance - currently readingThe Mercedes EQC is competitively priced, both in terms of on-the-road pricing and finance offers